 - Does your website copy incorporate relevant keywords into the body text?

-- Do you have sufficient copy on pages you want to rank in Google?
-We recommend a minimum of 300-500 words of copy
+- Do you have a sufficient amount of text on pages you want to rank in Google?
+We recommend a minimum of 500 words of text for priority SEO pages.

 - Does your website copy satisfy the searcher’s intent?

 - Is your website content unique?
 (We recommend avoiding duplicate content both across your own web pages, as well as between your website’s pages and other webpages on the Internet)

 By “website structure,” I mean having dedicated pages for each core keyword/topic you want to rank for in Google.
 Google wants to show the most relevant webpage for any given keyword.
 So if you have a focused webpage for each of your core keywords, you’ll have an easier time ranking in Google.